IQGeo/utils-vscode/README.md

 The extension provides the following features:

 1. An alternative definition search dialog that shows a preview of the highlighted result in an editor.<br>
-   The search supports JavaScript and Python and accepts these query formats:
+   The search supports JavaScript, Typescript and Python and accepts these query formats:
     - \<method name\>
     - \<class name\>
     - \<class name\>.\<method name\>